fw-oss/ansible-role-user-setup/README.md

-# Deploy-Users
+# User-Setup

 Creates all users defined by vars.
-Removes all undefined users exept the ansible-user.
+Removes all undefined users

 ## Requirements